RediSearch/RediSearch/docs/docs/quickstart.md

 > redis-cli -h 127.0.0.1 -p 6379
 {{< /clients-example>}}

-## Create an Index
+## Create an index

+The Redis keyspace is unstructured and flat.
+As such, you can only access data by primary key (keyname), making it cumbersome to find a document based on a secondary characteristic, such as finding a school by name or listing all schools in a particular city.
+Redis Stack addresses this need by providing the ability to add secondary indexes to your data.
+Redis currently supports secondary index creation on the [HASH](/docs/data-types/hashes) and [JSON](/docs/stack/json) data types.

-Use the `FT.CREATE` command to create an index with fields and weights (default weight is 1.0):
+We'll use the `FT.CREATE` command to create an index with fields and weights, where the default weight is 1.0.
+Note how each term of the `SCHEMA` is an element of a JSON object, identified by its [JSONpath](/docs/data-types/json/path/).

 {{< clients-example search_quickstart create_index >}}
 > FT.CREATE idx:bicycle ON JSON PREFIX 1 bicycle: SCORE 1.0 SCHEMA $.brand AS brand TEXT WEIGHT 1.0 $.model AS model TEXT WEIGHT 1.0 $.description AS description TEXT WEIGHT 1.0 $.price AS price NUMERIC $.condition AS condition TAG SEPARATOR , OK
 {{< / clients-example >}}

-Any existing JSON documents that have a key prefixed with `bicycle:` are automatically added to the index at this time.
+Any pre-existing JSON documents that have a key prefixed with `bicycle:` are automatically added to the index after it is created.
+Additionally, any JSON documents with the same prefix that are created after index creation are also added to the index.

-## Add Documents
+## Add JSON documents

-After you create the index, any new JSON documents with the `bicycle:` prefix are automatically indexed upon creation.

-Use the `JSON.SET` command to create a new [JSON](/docs/stack/json/) document and add it to the index:
+Use the `JSON.SET` command to create new JSON documents.

 {{< clients-example search_quickstart add_documents "" 2 >}}
 > JSON.SET "bicycle:0" "." "{\"brand\": \"Velorim\", \"model\": \"Jigger\", \"price\": 270, \"description\": \"Small and powerful, the Jigger is the best ride for the smallest of tikes!
 This is the tiniest kids\\u2019 pedal bike on the market available without a coaster brake, the Jigger is the vehicle of choice for the rare tenacious little rider raring to go.\", \"condition\": \"new\"}"